dkovacs24/ReviOS_faq/docs/after-install.md

 Not recommended, because it will disable tweaks and reinstall bloatware.

 But if you still want to update, you can install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating).

 ---

+## Windows Update icon showed up on the taskbar and/or the "Update and shutdown/restart" option showed up

+This is a bug in the `22.01` version, in the next builds it will be fixed.
+Until that, avoid updating.

+---